 Hate crime is defined as “any criminal offence which is perceived by the victim or any other person to be motivated by a hostility or prejudice towards someone based on a personal characteristic”.
-This definition was agreed in 2007 by the police, Crown Prosecution Service, Prison Service (now the National Offender Management Service) and other agencies that make up the criminal justice system.
+This definition was agreed in 2007 by the police, the Crown Prosecution Service, the Prison Service (now the National Offender Management Service) and other agencies that make up the criminal justice system.

 The Home Office publishes annual figures showing the number of hate crimes recorded by the police.
 They divide hate crime into five categories:

-Race and ethnicity
+- Race and ethnicity

-Religion and belief
+- Religion and belief

 Crimes against faith groups are recorded under religion and belief, or race and ethnicity, or both, as the police sometimes record crimes under more than one category.

-The latest available figures are contained in a Home Office bulletin issued on 17 October 2017 (Hate Crime, England and Wales, 2016-17).
-It shows that in the 12 months to 31 March 2017, there was a 29% increase in reported hate crimes of all categories, the largest increase since crimes were first recorded in this way in 2011-12.
+The latest available figures are contained in a Home Office bulletin, Hate Crime, England and Wales, 2017-18, issued on 16 October 2018.
+It shows that in the 12 months to 31 March 2018, reported hate crimes in all categories increased by 17%.
+(This followed a 29% rise the previous year, the largest increase since crimes were first recorded in this way in 2011-12).
 There were significant rises in both racially and religiously motivated crime.

-The Home Office says these comparisons reflect the serious nature of racially or religiously aggravated offences.
+- The Home Office says these comparisons reflect the serious nature of racially or religiously aggravated offences

 In addition to the five categories of hate crime recognised by the UK government, the Northern Ireland criminal justice system recognises a sixth category, sectarianism.